Water's Edge Event Centre: Our Lady of the Rosary

-Our Lady of the Rosary initially prioritized French-language, in part to counteract ongoing efforts in the education system to promote the use of English.
+Our Lady of the Rosary initially prioritized French-speaking congregants, in part to counteract ongoing efforts in the education system to promote the use of English.
 Such language politics resulted in tension within the congregation after the appointment of Father F. X. Laurendeau to the pastorship, as it was feared that he would be unsympathetic to the needs of the French-speaking community; he had previously established an English-language parish, and was appointed by an English-speaking bishop.
 Some parishioners sought other congregations.
 Others, meanwhile, chose to block the pastor's entrance to the church.
 On 8 September 1917 the Ford City Riots broke out, wherein English- and French-speaking parishioners threw stones and attacked each other with rakes and shovels.
 The riot was broken up by police, who also escorted Laurendeau past a French blockade into the building.

 Ultimately, the situation calmed, and after a year the French-speaking parishioners returned.
-The church began offering Mass in both French and English, and under Laurendeau its membership grew to include 3,000 people.
+The church began offering services in both French and English, and under Laurendeau its membership grew to include 3,000 people.
 Our Lady of the Rosary had several daughter parishes, including St. Anne, St. Rose de Lima, St Therese, Most Precious Blood, Sts.
 Cyril and Methodius, St. Joseph, St. Francis, and Our Lady of Guadalupe.
 In 1979, Our Lady of the Rosary established Drouillard Place – a social services programme – in conjunction with the East Windsor Citizen's Committee.
 Extensive renovations were conducted beginning in the 1980s, including work on the towers and the front entranceway; a CA$2 million restoration project was completed in 2002.

 Membership, however, was dwindling.
 By 1965, Our Lady of the Rosary counted only 300 families in its congregation.
-In 2007, the auxiliary bishop of the Roman Catholic Diocese of London, Ontario, announced the closure of the church; the last Mass was held on 28 October 2007.
+In 2007, the auxiliary bishop of the Diocese of London, Ontario, announced the closure of the church; the last Mass was held on 28 October 2007.
 The diocese then offered the building for sale at a price of CA$1.
-Our Lady of the Rosary was one of three Roman Catholic churches in Windsor–Essex County placed on the market, as the church was unable to pay for maintenance.
+Our Lady of the Rosary was one of three Catholic churches in Windsor–Essex County placed on the market, as the church was unable to pay for maintenance.
 By 2013, the building was in need of significant repairs, with much of its facade crumbling.